Sunday, August 9, 2020

 Why experience works

-Experience gives a constant stream of rewards for successful play and helps to make the game more fun and addictive, as creators of computer and mobile games, and even community systems like google maps realized.
-Having level-ups regularly keeps the players engaged in looking for the next one and planning how they can best develop their character.
+Experience gives a constant stream of rewards for successful play and helps to make the game more fun and addictive, as creators of computer and mobile games, and even community systems like google maps have realized.
+Collecting points and having level-ups regularly keeps the players engaged in looking for the next one and planning how they can develop their character and become more powerful.

 In level free systems like RuneQuest, the power and durability of an experienced character is not that different from the power of a starting character, and the reward effect is weaker.
 While it in my view is a more realistic way to represent experience, the lack of levels deprives the game of of a source of fun.